Add New Scenario

 • Presentation Plane(s): The areas where you would like to see results visualized (ex. street level, rooftops, podia etc).
 Ensure that you have raised these 1.5 meters above the surface for which you want results visible.
 You can upload multiple presentation planes, however, our AI engine will combine these into one when viewing the results.

 • Overlay: The streets and sidewalks layer for visualization only.
-Does not influence simulations, as such, these need to be raised 1.7m above the ground.
+Does not influence simulation results, and should be raised 1.7m above grade to be visible over results.

 The following are exclusively available for CFD simulations only: